hahnsangkim/coursera_DeepLearning/README.md

 - Know how to implement efficient (vectorized) neural networks
 - Understand the key parameters in a neural network's architecture

-This course also teaches me how Deep Learning actually works, allowing one to apply deep learning to a my own applications.
+This course teaches how Deep Learning actually works.